Dry dog food comes in a huge range of flavors. Some options are even designed for specific breeds, sizes, and ages.

 Each recipe contains 35% protein.
 It also contains a number of vitamins, minerals, antioxidants, and phytonutrients.

-There are no added flavors, colours, or preservatives.
+There are no added flavors, colors, or preservatives.
 There’s also no additional grain or corn fillers.

 Kibbles N’ Bits Original Dry Dog Food